 How to reach Troyes?

 The conference will be held in Troyes, one hour and a half distance from Paris-Est station by train.
-Troyes is connected to Paris (gare de l’Est) by frequent and modern trains (16 trains on weekdays, 11 on Saturday, 8 on Sunday) in less than one hour and a half, and to Belfort or Mulhouse (connections with Germany and Switzerland) and Dijon (connections with Lyon and east-southeast of France).
+Troyes is connected to Paris (gare de l’Est) by frequent and modern trains (16 trains on weekdays, 11 on Saturday, 10 on Sunday) in less than one hour and a half, and to Belfort or Mulhouse (connections with Germany and Switzerland) and Dijon (connections with Lyon and east-southeast of France).
 No reservation is needed.
-One can find more information here and here.

 By car it takes normally something like 2h to 2h30 from Paris or Charles de Gaulle airport (both at approximatively 200 km).